ScalablyTyped/circe-jackson/README.md

-If your project needs JSON printing to be as fast as possible, it may be worth evaluating circe-jackson in your own benchmarks (especially since it's essentially a drop-in replacement—simply add the appropriate version to your build, import `io.circe.jackson.syntax._`, and call `doc.jacksonPrint` on your `Json` values instead of e.g. `doc.noSpaces`).
+If your project needs JSON printing to be as fast as possible, it may be worth evaluating circe-jackson in your own benchmarks (especially since it's essentially a drop-in replacement—simply add the appropriate version to your build, import `io.circe013.jackson.syntax._`, and call `doc.jacksonPrint` on your `Json` values instead of e.g. `doc.noSpaces`).

 ## Contributors and participation